|

 of “schools” where various groups of independent practitioners can’t even

-between social scientists about the nature of legitimate scientific problems
+social scientists about the nature of legitimate scientific problems and

-acquaintance made me doubt that practitioners of the natural sciences posses
+made me doubt that practitioners of the natural sciences posses firmer or

-firmer or more permanent answers to such questions than their colleagues in
+more permanent answers to such questions than their colleagues in social

-practice of astronomy, physics, chemistry, or biology normally fails to evoke
+astronomy, physics, chemistry, or biology normally fails to evoke the

 psychologists or sociologists.